Reviewed by Dawn Brown, LPC, NCC

 Tip: If you have a mild or occasional worry that’s realistic and related to significant life events, you may not have an anxiety disorder.
 But if you’re unsure, it only takes a few moments to take a self-test.

 Fact: Anxiety has been connected to various risk factors, including genetics, trauma, ongoing stress, poor diet, inadequate sleep, withdrawal from alcohol or drugs, or family history of mental disorders.

 Tip: You can control some sources of anxiety, such as drug and alcohol use.
 Others, such as genetic makeup and family history, you can’t change.
 The important thing is to understand what you’re dealing with right now and learn to manage your anxiety symptoms in the present moment.

 Fact: Only 36.9% of people with anxiety receive treatment.

 Tip: Be the one who seeks help when you need it.
 Anxiety is highly treatable.
 So, it makes perfect sense to get treatment to relieve your symptom.
-Otherwise, you continue to suffer, and your anxiety may even get worse.
+Otherwise, you continue to endure, and your anxiety may even get worse.

 Dealing With Anxiety Is Well Worth The Effort

 Anxiety is more than just an uncomfortable psychological and physical feeling.
 It can also make you physically ill over time.
 What’s more, it can prevent you from engaging in life the way you would like to or achieving your highest goals.
 If you have occasional or mild anxiety, you may find many ways to deal with it.
 Examples include listening to music, using aromatherapy, taking herbal preparations or supplements, and even quietly watching a sunset.